verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

 ### Linux Instructions

-Use these instructions to obtain the analysis tools on Linux machines.
+Use these instructions to obtain the cluster snapshot analysis tool on Linux machines.

 #### Download the tooling
   ```